Got rainwater? You may be wondering how to set up drip irrigation from rain barrels. The good news is, it's easier than you think!

-Step 7 – Now it is time to insert the bubbler emitters near each plant or grouping of plants.
+Step 7 – Now it is time to insert the bubbler emitters near each plant.
 Securely holding the tubing, push and twist the hand-held hole punch tool to make a hole and then insert an emitter.
 If you make a mistake, insert a “goof plug” into the hole and carry on!

 Step 8 – Test the system.
 Turn on the water (or let your timer do that for you) and watch the magic happen!
 Adjust the flow of water by twisting individual emitters until each plant is happy.